dalsgaard/js-in-the-browser/docs/file-api.md

 ### Events

-_FileReader_ inherits from _EventTarget_.

-FileReader emits the following events.
+_FileReader_ inherits from _EventTarget_ and emits the following events.

 - abort
 - error